- Co-op Membership Benefits and Savings

 Cheryl Fatnassi has over 30 years' experience in financial management, community development, banking and IT systems.
 She is currently President and CEO of the Opportunities Credit Union, a community development credit union serving a low income membership.
 Her past experience includes senior management positions at the Lund Family Center and Banknorth Group.
 Cheryl's community activities include board service at the Joint Urban Ministry and Lund Family Center, and as a commissioner at the Burlington Housing Authority.
 Cheryl holds a BA in French/Economics from the University of Vermont.

-Kelly Lucci, Secretary
+Kelly Lucci, Chair

 Kelly has a depth of experience in energy efficiency policy, legislative strategy and corporate communications.
 She is currently the Director of External and Government Affairs at the Vermont Energy Investment Corporation (VEIC) where she formerly served as Public Affairs and Communications Manager.
 Prior to joining VEIC, Kelly was an outreach representative in the office of U.S. Senator Bernie Sanders.
 She holds a degree in Political Science from Middlebury College, and resides in Fletcher, Vermont.